xlladdins/xll/docs/Excel4MacrosA-D.md

 **ARGUMENT**(name\_text, data\_type\_num, **reference**)

-Name\_text    is the name of the argument or of the cells containing the argument.
+Name\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of the argument or of the cells containing the argument.
 Name\_text is required if you omit reference.

-Data\_type\_num    is a number that determines what type of values Microsoft Excel accepts for the argument.
+Data\_type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number that determines what type of values Microsoft Excel accepts for the argument.
 The following table lists the possible data types.

 |                     |                   |
 | ------------------- | ----------------- |